bluerogue251/DBSubsetter/load-test/instructions.md

   test running on the EC2 instance.

-* Eventually we should have publicly available snapshots of prometheus data showing what baseline performance looks like, so we can evaluate whether the given changes are improvements or deteriorations.
+* Eventually we should have publicly available snapshots of prometheus data showing what baseline performance looks like, so we can evaluate whether a given changes is an improvement or deterioration.

 ## Changing how load tests work